cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Adversary_Personas/Adversary_Personas.md

 ### ** Activities **

 **Create Initial Adversary Personas:** Create groups of 3-5 students based on their client or project.
 Tell each group to decided upon their top 3 adversaries.
-Each group will present to the class the adversaries identity, their motivation for attacking the client's assets, the resources they have at their disposal including any particular capabilities or tactics used.
+Each group will present the adversaries' identity, their motivation for attacking the client's assets, the resources they have at their disposal including any particular capabilities or tactics used.

 ### ** Discussion **